-ANSWER: God made Adam so that he did not have this problem.
+Answer: God made Adam so that he did not have the problem you mention.
 Neither did many men in the Bible, since their mate was chosen, generally, by the fathers.
-But we live in the 21st century, and things have changed.
+We live, however, in the 21st century, and things have changed.
 Kids meet at all-night drunk parties, shack up, fight, have kids, fight, let welfare pay their way, and live in dingy third story walk-ups.

 Another good way to possibly find a person to date and maybe to mate with would be to volunteer your time at worthy causes that already have people your age helping others out.
-Somewhere, amid all that, there's a young lady who wants to spend her future with Mister Right and someone God may approve of.
+You might just find someone compatible with you.

 Take time to chat and listen to the girls.
 Ask questions that will get them talking about themselves, their hopes, their dreams.
-And don't volunteer to talk about yourself until they ask.
+Don't volunteer to talk about yourself until they ask.
 You have to make them the most important person in the conversation.

-Finally, when you and God decide who will be your life's mate, treat her like Johnny Lingo treated his bride.
-In an island country where wives were purchased, the normal asking price was four cows; five or six if the woman was especially beautiful.
-But Johnny Lingo paid eight cows for a skinny, hesitant, shy woman who walked with her shoulders hunched and her head down.
+Finally, when you and God decide who will be your life's partner, treat her like Johnny Lingo treated his bride in the following tale.
+In an island country where wives were purchased, the normal asking price was four cows, with five or six required if the woman was especially beautiful.
+Johnny Lingo, however, paid eight cows for a skinny, hesitant, shy woman who walked with her shoulders hunched and her head down.
 Everyone in the village was amazed.

 Several months after the wedding Johnny's mate had transformed into a beautiful, poised, and confident woman.
 Johnny explained, "What matters most is what a woman thinks of herself.
 I wanted an eight-cow wife, and when I paid that for her, and treated her that way, she discovered she was worth more than any other woman in the islands."